3rd Storee

 3rd Storee is an American R&B group that was active in the late 1990s and early 2000s.
 Their debut single, "If Ever", peaked at No. 7 on the UK Singles Chart in June 1999.
-The group was best known in the mid-1990s for their gold-certified single "If Ever" and "Party Tonight" featuring Treach of the hip-hop duo, Naughty By Nature and RL of NEXT.
+The group was best known in the mid-1990s for their gold-certified single "If Ever" and "Party Tonight" featuring Treach of the hip-hop duo, Naughty By Nature and RL of NEXT as well as their mature second iteration of the group appearance on the Rodney Jerkins produced single and music video "Get With Me" feat.
+Joe Budden.